Scalable Quantum-Classical DFT Embedding for NISQ Molecular Simulation: Results and Discussion

 Figure~\ref{fig:convergence} illustrates correlation recovery as a function of active-space electron count for all systems.
 A 60\% recovery threshold (dashed line) is exceeded in all cases once four or more electrons are correlated, demonstrating efficient convergence within small active spaces.

-CO$_2$ exhibits the most favorable scaling behavior, continuing to gain correlation energy up to (8e,6o), whereas aromatic systems plateau at approximately 63--64\% recovery.
-This behavior is consistent with the rapid saturation of $\pi$-correlation in cyclic conjugated systems reported in multireference studies~\cite{roos2011,celani1995} and in quantum embedding contexts~\cite{Rossmannek2020,battaglia2024}.
+Carbon dioxide exhibits the most favorable scaling behavior, continuing to gain correlation energy up to (8e,6o), whereas aromatic systems plateau at approximately 63--64\% recovery.
+This behavior is consistent with the rapid saturation of $\pi$-correlation in cyclic conjugated systems reported in multireference studies~\cite{Roos2011,Celani1995} and in quantum embedding contexts~\cite{Rossmannek2021,Battaglia2024}.